Photo credit: Fabeha Monir/Oxfam

 Sabrina [pictured], is a garment worker in Dhaka, Bangladesh with the What She Makes campaign.
 Sabrina has been working in garments for over 12 years now and is the sole provider for three children who live in the village.

-Bangladesh is now buying cotton directly from Burkino Faso
+Market trends show Bangladesh is now buying cotton directly from Burkina Faso

 This helps make the cotton supply chain stronger.
 Farmers who use ethical and fair ways of working can produce steady amounts of cotton.
 This is good for suppliers and for local farming communities.